irvingruan/Dropyr/Readme.md

 Dropyr is a simple Python utility that generates a top-down view of your Dropbox directory and constituent folders and files in a friendly ASCII view.

-Dropyr currently only runs on *nix systems.
+Dropyr currently only runs on *nix systems and requires Python 2.x or higher.

 Usage
 -----